jmkd3v/robloxapi-wiki/docs/index.md

 On this wiki, you'll find a number of articles about the niche and somewhat hidden parts of the Roblox API.

 ## Get started
 Want to build something cool?
-Learn everything you ened to know about the API in the [Tutorial](tutorial/index.md)!
+Learn everything you need to know about the API in the [Tutorial](tutorial/index.md)!